SEC Fan Nation Week 2 Staff Predictions

 Week 2 of the SEC season features all 14 teams in action with a massive non-conference game on the slate and four teams dipping their toe into SEC play for the first time.

-No. 1 Alabama will travel to Texas for a highly-anticipated non-conference game.
+No. 1 Alabama will travel to Texas for a highly-anticipated non-conference games.
 Meanwhile, there are two league games set to kick off the SEC slate.

 Staff members from All Aggies, Mizzou Sports Talk and The Grove Report provide their predictions for the rest of the SEC games this week.